sayedhfatimi/the-contemplative-path-posts/2025-09-10-land-on-the-ledger-real-world-assets-as-nfts/post.md

 ## From Deeds to Tokens

 A **title deed** is a unique, state-backed attestation that links a person (or entity) to a specific parcel of land.
 An **NFT** is a unique, cryptographically secured token that links a blockchain address to a specific digital record.
 The bridge between them is governance.
-When the competent authority says “this token *is* the deed,” the mapping becomes legally operative.
+When the competent authority says "this token *is* the deed," the mapping becomes legally operative.

 - **Uniqueness:** One parcel ↔ one token (or one token per legal title).

-- **Metadata:** Legal description, geospatial coordinates, title plan references, easements, restrictions, liens, and provenance—all hashed and referenced in the token’s metadata.
+- **Metadata:** Legal description, geospatial coordinates, title plan references, easements, restrictions, liens, and provenance—all hashed and referenced in the token's metadata.

 - **State Power:** Statute or regulation recognizes the token as the definitive record.
 Without this step, NFTs are a mirror of the registry, not the registry itself.